8 steps to building features your users actually want

 They will come from everywhere.
 Your users, your team, and especially your own brain.

 Why?
-Because thinking up features is AWESOME.
+Because thinking up features is awesome.
 It’s the fun part.
-You get to visualize how users will benefit, and how it’s going to be a game changer.
+You get to visualize how users will benefit, and how it will be a game changer.

-The problem is, everyone’s idea for a new feature is a game changer.
-It’s not even possible to change the game that many times!
+The problem is that everyone’s idea for a new feature is a game-changer.
+It’s not even possible to change the game that many times.

 I like to think of feature requests as worthless until proven valuable.
 The moment they are born, they are put on trial for the attempted murder of your product.